neul-labs/gity/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-When you register a repo, gitz:
+When you register a repo, gity:

 1. Starts watching the working tree for file changes
-2. Configures Git to use `gitz fsmonitor-helper` as the fsmonitor
+2. Configures Git to use `gity fsmonitor-helper` as the fsmonitor
 3. Tracks which files changed since the last query
 4. Schedules background `git maintenance` during idle periods

 When Git runs `git status`:

 1. Git asks the fsmonitor "what changed since token X?"
-2. Gitz returns only the files that actually changed
+2. Gity returns only the files that actually changed
 3. Git scans just those files instead of the entire tree

 See [docs/architecture.md](docs/architecture.md) for the full technical deep-dive.